Select Page

 The reason you’re qualified to do this is simple – you’re a local constituent.
 MPs are elected to represent you, and they want to hear your views on the decisions they’re making in Parliament.

-Your meeting is your opportunity to talk through your key concerns with the Bill (we have a full guide below on how to prepare yourself to easily communicate these) and ask them directly and respectfully, as a local constituent, to vote to oppose the Leadbeater Bill at Third Reading.
+Your meeting is your opportunity to talk through your key concerns with the return of this flawed Bill (we have a full guide below on how to prepare yourself to best communicate these concerns) and ask them directly and respectfully, as a local constituent, to vote to oppose the new assisted suicide Bill at Second Reading.

 What if I do have expertise or a personal story?

-If you have specific expertise – for example as a medical professional, legal expert, carer or disability rights advocate – it’s really valuable to share that with your MP.
+If you have specific expertise – for example as a medical professional, legal expert, carer or disability rights advocate – it’s really valuable to share that with your MP and to mention it when you ask to meet them.
 Use your knowledge to explain why this Bill is so concerning, and why, based on that experience, you’re urging them to oppose it.

 Is there any point in contacting my MP if they’re strongly supportive, strongly opposed, or usually don’t engage?